streetturtle/streetturtle.github.io/_posts/2015-02-13-connect-to-alfresco-db.markdown

 ## Connection to PostgreSQL (IDE)

 You can easily connect to Alfresco database using database IDE, [pgAdmin](http://www.pgadmin.org/) for example.
 But I prefer to use Intellij's [0xdbe](https://www.jetbrains.com/dbe/).
-All neccessary information you can find in alfresco-global.properties file (host, port, login and password).
+All necessary information you can find in alfresco-global.properties file (host, port, login and password).

 ![Screenshot]({{ site.url }}/images/0xdbeSettings.png){:.center-image}